Discrimination because of religion or belief

 - requiring all your employees to dress in a particular way if this means they can’t wear an item of clothing they regard as part of their faith.

 If you have suffered indirect discrimination because of your religion or belief, you may be able to make a complaint about it.
 However, if the person or organisation you are complaining about can show there are genuine reasons for the rule, policy or practice and that it has nothing to do with your religion or belief, this won't count as discrimination.

-For example,it might not be discrimination if your employers need you to dress in a particular way for health and safety reasons, such as wearing protective headwear, even though it might be against your religion to remove your turban.
+For example, it might not be discrimination if your employers need you to dress in a particular way for health and safety reasons – such as a firefighter needing to wear a helmet in dangerous situations, even if it means removing a turban.

 For more information about indirect discrimination, see Indirect discrimination.

 Discrimination can take the form of victimisation.
 This is where you're treated worse than someone else because you've complained or taken legal action about religious discrimination.
 It is also victimisation if you're treated unfairly because you've supported someone else taking action, for example, if you act as a witness in someone else's discrimination case.

 It's a criminal offence to attack you because of your religion or belief, or because of your lack of religion.
 This includes both physical and verbal abuse.

 Someone is also committing a criminal offence if they stir up hatred of a particular religious group.
 For example, if they publish or distribute racist information or information designed to stir up religious hatred.